-Date Activity Comment March 16.
-The Planning application was lodged with DCC duly considered but despite Town Council and community support between Sedgefield Town Council, the plan's Steering Group and Durham County Council Officers to modify The Sedgefield Plan accordingly.
-Throughout this timescale information articles for the public were put onto the plan's dedicated website, the Town Council's website, Sedgefield News and Sedgefield Extra. consultation in accordance with Regulation 16. refused.
+Date Activity Comment was lodged with DCC duly considered but despite Town Council and community support The Sedgefield Plan accordingly.
+Throughout this timescale information articles for the public were put onto the plan's dedicated website, the Town Council's website, Sedgefield News and Sedgefield Extra. refused.
 29 th March 2018 Sedgefield Town Council informed Durham County Council that it was formally withdrawing The Sedgefield Plan which had been submitted for independent examination in June 2016 and to undertake Regulation 14 pre-submission consultation for the draft of The Sedgefield Plan that was adopted by Sedgefield Town Council on Monday 13 th February 2017.
 The town council accepted Durham County Council's offer to perform a health-check on the adopted draft of The Sedgefield Plan, at the same time that Regulation 14 presubmission consultation took place.
-9 th April 2018 - 23 rd Sedgefield Town Council's period of statutory Letters were issued to all of those contacted during earlier Regulation 14 May 2018 consultation, as the consultations plus known developers with
+9 th April 2018 - 23 rd May 2018 Sedgefield Town Council's period of statutory consultation, as the Qualifying Body, in accordance with Regulation 14.
+Letters were issued to all of those contacted during earlier Regulation 14 consultations plus known developers with interests in the town.
+From this consultation responses were received from those detailed below.
+13 th April 2018 Ms Janette Savage Request for large grassed area at Winterton enclosed by St Luke's Crescent to be included in protected area.